nhsconnect/ITK3-FHIR-eDischarge/pages/design/build_allergy_list.md

 16th March 2018: For information not available and No known allergies, please see the link below: https://docs.google.com/presentation/d/1HUvyR_Gwxq8h7CZ4En3rk-Z0lhB_JXP_W0KPMdlQZK8/edit#slide=id.p

+## Reaction details ##
+"This is part of reaction, which is optional (0..*) - so if there is no manifestation known, then don't send a reaction section

+Anything from the clinical finding hierarchy ( 404684003 | clinical finding (finding) | ) PLUS the HL7 nullFlavors documented here

+CodeableConcept is Extensible

+If you have a code, then goes in Manifestation CodeableConcept.

+Where no code is known (but a manifestation needs to be recorded) then populate the Manifestation CodeableConcept with the HL7 FHIR nullFlavor ""UNC"" - ""un-encoded"" & text of manifestation in reaction.description

+When patient is asked about reaction, but doesn't know the reaction then use HL7 nullFlavor ""ASKU"" - ""asked but unknown""

+When the reaction details cannot be determined/verified, then use the HL7 nullFlavor ""NI"" - ""No Information"""

 ## Allergy Snapshot ##
 The allergies list is a “Snapshot” of the known allergies at a point in time (for example on discharge from hospital).
 It is not a master list of the patient’s allergies.
 Other lists of allergies for the patient may exist on other systems.